Variable jitter¶

 axs[1].errorbar(t[mask], rhk[mask], err_rhk[mask], fmt='o', ms=3)

-axs[0].set(xlabel='Time [days]', ylabel='RV [m/s]');
+axs[0].set(xlabel='Time [days]', ylabel='RV [m/s]')

-axs[1].set(xlabel='Time [days]', ylabel=r"$\log R'_{HK}$");
+axs[1].set(xlabel='Time [days]', ylabel="$\\log R'_{HK}$")

 With this very simple simulation, we are trying to reproduce the observed data of active stars.
 For example, compare the above with Fig. 9 from Díaz et al.(2016), showing HARPS data for HD40307:

-A model with fixed jitter¶
+A model with simple jitter¶

-Run the model for a few thousand steps
+Run the model for a fewsteps

 and load the results